chloe-vilain/coop-ingredient-scrape/README.md

 #### Pitfalls to look out for

-* Element not found when JS fails to load - Occasionally, the Javascript from a page may fail to load in the time allotted before we search for the element (set by sleep timer constants).
-When this occurs, the locator may fail to find the element (most elements are dynamically generated).
+* Element not found when JS fails to load - Occasionally, the Javascript from a page may fail to fully load before we search for the element.
+When this occurs, the locator will fail to find the element (most elements are dynamically generated).
 Typically, this is resolved by re-running the program.
-The sleep timer settings can also be adjusted in web_constants.py.
-Selenium also supports workflows which will await an element; I plan to potentially re-factor to use this less brittle approach in the future
+The sleep timer settings which determine how long we wait before searching for the element can also be adjusted in web_constants.py.
+Selenium also supports workflows which will await an element's loading; I plan to re-factor to use this less brittle approach in the future

 * Locator changes - Because we do not own the code for the Coop web site, the page design is subject to change at any time, potentially rendering the locators unusable.
-We can't fully mitigate this concern, but were this a production product, we could run an integration test job to periodically confirm that the elements are available on the page so that we know of such changes and can respond quickly.
+We can't fully mitigate this concern, but we could run an integration test job to periodically confirm that the elements are available on the page so that we know of such changes and can respond quickly.
 Isolating the locators to their own file so that they can easily be changed makes it simple to address such regressions

 * Missing ingredient information - I quickly discovered that the Open Food Facts database lacks detailed information about many products, and particularly (unsurprisingly) the locally-sourced whole food products available at the Coop.
 In the future, I would like to implement additional data sources to mitigate this limitation.

 ## Design decisions

 #### Anti-DOS safety checks
-One of the biggest risks of web scraping is inadvertently DOS'ing (or issuing too many requests and getting IP-banned) due to bugs in the code (such as infinite recursion).
+One of the biggest risks of web scraping is inadvertently DOS'ing the host (or issuing too many requests and getting IP-banned).
+This scenario can occur due to poor design or bugs in the code (while loops and recursion especially are particularly risky due to their ability to go infinite)

 To mitigate this risk, I funnel all web & API requests through a specific method, which will check whether the total requests exceed max allowable requests and increment a counter.
 It will raise an exception if max allowable requests is reached.
-This design is applied in the `get_page` method for the SeleniumWebScraper class and the `_call_OFF_api` method for the OFFIngredientFinder class.
+This design is applied in the `get_page` method for the SeleniumWebScraper class and the `_call_OFF_api` method for the OFFIngredientHelper class.

 #### Ingredient finder multi-source design
 I initially implemented this project using Open Food Facts API to pull ingredients.
 I quickly discovered that the Open Food Facts database lacks detailed information about many products, and particularly (unsurprisingly) the locally-sourced products available at the Coop.